mlcommons/policies/RESULTS_GUIDELINES.md

 ## MLPerf results must clearly identify basic details in the main text, table, or figure

-Any use of results must clearly identify the following in the main text, table, or figure: submitting organization, benchmark name, version, category, division, scenario if applicable, and system under test.
+Any use of results must clearly identify the following in the main text, table, or figure: submitting organization, benchmark name, and system under test.
 For example:

-_SmartAI Corp achieved a score of 0.6 in closed division on the MLPerf v0.7 Image Classification benchmark using a SmartCluster submitted in available category._
+_SmartAI Corp achieved a score of 0.6 on the MLPerf v0.7 Image Classification benchmark using a SmartCluster._

 For Closed Division benchmarks, the model name may be used instead of the benchmark name, e.g. "SSD" instead of "Object Detection (light-weight)".